shirabiton/shirabiton/README.md

 ## 🌐 Overview
 I just recently finished my interning at a startup company called Chip - [@ChipRepo1](https://github.com/ChipRepo1), as a Full Stack Developer.<br>
 As part of a team of 20 programmers, I have mainly specialized in version control tools like Git and GitHub.<br>
-I worked there primarily with C# for backend development and Angular for frontend, using SQL Server as database.<br>
+I worked there primarily with C# for backend development and Angular for frontend, using SQL Server as a database.<br>

 ## 🛠️ Skills